 - Verify your identity with your driver's license / identity card / passport.
 A photo of the documents taken with your mobile will do.

 Deposit and withdrawal at Robinhood are free and easy and a great cash management service is available.
 On the other hand, you can use only bank transfer and deposits above your 'instant' limit may take several business days.

 |• Free withdrawal||• Credit/Debit card not available|

 |• No deposit fee||• Depositing larger amounts on Robinhood Gold takes longer|

 |• Cash management service||• Wire withdrawal is pricey|

-Robinhood introduced recently a great Cash Management service, which can earn interest on your uninvested cash.
+Robinhood introduced a great Cash Management service, which can earn interest on your uninvested cash.